Redesigning An App's Information Architecture To Increase User Retention Rate

 Analysis of Pain Points

-Through previous user testing and feedback done by the researcher, it was understood that users were experiencing confusion when beginning a task due to certain navigational flows and elements that did not correlate with their assumptions and expectations.
+Through previous user testing and feedback done by the researcher, it was understood that users were experiencing confusion when beginning a task due to navigational flows and elements that did not correlate with their assumptions and expectations.
 By collaborating with the researcher and designer who conducted a UI audit, I began to analyze the pain points on each of the main navigation pages on Earth Hero.

 Existing Design